sumehta/question-generation/README.md

 The original software is a product of PhD thesis of Michael Heilman.
 The original JAVA code and other instructions/resources/dependencies can be found [here](http://www.cs.cmu.edu/~ark/mheilman/questions/).

-For all Pythonistas out there this repository provides a Python wrapper to simplify the execution of the code above.
+For all Pythonistas :sunglasses: out there this repository provides a Python wrapper to simplify the execution of the code above.
 The hardest part of the whole project is setup.
 Yes you heard it right!

 ## Setup